Ernie Kent says Washington is lucky to have Lorenzo Romar

 Ernie Kent thinks those voices should shush up and appreciate what they have.

-“He is an outstanding basketball coach that has tremendous character and values,” said Kent, whose Washington State team will host Romar and the Huskies at 5:30 p.m. on Sunday.
+“He is an outstanding basketball coach that has tremendous character and values,” said Kent, whose Washington State team will host Romar Huskies at 5:30 p.m. on Sunday.
 “Washington can consider themselves lucky that he is sitting over here, and has had the success that he’s had when you look at his tenure, the players and winning that’s come there.”

 The decision to move on from Romar would not be an easy one for UW.
 He has won more games and appeared in more NCAA tournaments than any coach in school history.
 Furthermore, he is an alum who is believed to have turned down offers for more prestigious coaching positions to stay in Seattle.